gianpietro/pandemic/README.md

 # pandemic
-Plot graphs of Covid 19 for country using c and gnuplot
+Plot graphs of Covid 19 by country using c and gnuplot.